 The BCEGS classification for an individual building depends on two factors: its location and its year of completion.
 To look up the BCEGS classification for a building, you'll need both of those pieces of information.
 Find out more about BCEGS classifications and how to look them up on our website here.

 We hope this guide and the linked articles answered your questions about PCs, BCEGS, and how our work affects you.
-If not, please contact our customer service team at 206-217-0101, Monday through Friday between 7:30 a.m. and 4 p.m.
+If not, please contact our Product Solutions team at 206-217-0101, Monday through Friday between 7:30 a.m. and 4 p.m.